TomNachman/ATP--Maze-Project/README.md

 # Rick And Morty Maze

-> This Maze was build as a part of Advanced Topic In Programming Course
+> This Maze App was build as a part of Advanced Topic In Programming taken in asdasdasdasd
+> The app was built in Java and uses Search Algorithms,Design Patterns,Client-Server programming, Multithreading and JavaFX GUI

 ## About